Adejumok/Adejumok/README.md

 - 😄 Software engineer & data scientist with a passion for building impactful solutions.
 - 💻 Strong background in Java, Python, JavaScript, R, Spring Boot, Django, React.
 Experienced in full-stack development, collaborating to deliver high-quality software applications.
 - 📊 Skilled in statistical analysis, data visualization, and machine learning.
 Proficient in Python, R, and SQL.
 Equipped to derive insights and make data-driven decisions.
-- - 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to implement scalable architectures.

 - 🌟 Bridging the gap between software engineering and data science.
-Expertise in designing robust data pipelines, managing databases, and implementing scalable architectures.
+Expertise in designing robust data pipelines, managing databases, and

 <!--
 **Adejumok/Adejumok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.